rrcobb/backgammon/Readme.md

 - doubling cube

+- interactive mode? play against the AI?

 ## Speed

-depth of search will in fact be limited by how fast things are!
+- depth of search will in fact be limited by how fast things are!

-if the evaluation function is really quick, then no worries
+- if the evaluation function is really quick, then no worries

-but if it is not, if we need to look deep into a game tree, then generating the moves themselves is actually pretty key!
+- but if it is not, if we need to look deep into a game tree, then generating the moves themselves is actually pretty key!

+Is there low-hanging fruit for making things faster? e.g. representation changes to stop all the array shuffling

 Qs:
 - how long are we allowed to take to pick move?
+(1s limit?
+5s limit? more?)
 - what are the kinds of search strategies we want to use?